 Things are moving along nicely on site.
 The groundworks are wrapping up, and the first courses of blockwork are now going in.

-Finishing the Groundworks
+Finishing the groundworks

 As with the footings stage, there is still a constant stream of moving, arranging, and tidying happening across the site — topsoil, clay, broken concrete, all being shifted around as different areas are worked on.
 A building site at this stage is less a construction and more a large, slow reorganisation of earth.